Tax Reporting Statement

 For every transaction reported on the 1099-B (whether concerning a covered or noncovered security), National Financial reports the following information to the IRS:

-- Date of Sale or Exchange (1a)
+- Description of Property, Stock or Other Symbol (1a)

 - Federal Income Tax Withheld (4)